CSCfi/csc-user-guide/docs/support/tutorials/dask-python.md

 # The number of SLURM worker jobs.
 Practically, how many nodes you want to use.
 num_of_slurm_worker_jobs = sys.argv[2]

-### Create the SLURMCluster and define the resources for each of the SLURM worker job.
+### Create the SLURMCluster and define the resources for each of the SLURM worker jobs.
-### Note, that this is reservation for ONE SLURM worker job.
+### Note, that this is the reservation for ONE SLURM worker job.

 cluster = SLURMCluster(
     queue = "small",